-gives that, e.g., $[x \cdot y]$ have higher priority than [x+y].
+indicates that, e.g., $[x \cdot y]$ is to have higher priority than [x + y].
 These examples are from the base page.
-In order to use these constructs in another page they should be entered in the associativity section of the page in question with base written after the associativity assignment.
-The usage of the names of constructs from a page in the associativity section of another page is to place the priority of new constructs in a proper hierarcical order.
-Thus, in the associativity section this page we put names of, e.g., the lemmas to be proved together with the bracket declaration, which gives those constructs the same priority:
+In order to use these constructs in another page they should be entered in the associativity section of the referring page with base written after the associativity assignment.
+When using the names of constructs from a page in the associativity section of another page one is to place the priority of new constructs in proper hierarchical order.
+Thus, in the associativity section of the present page we put names of, e.g., the lemmas to be proved together with the bracket declaration, which gives those constructs the same priority: